the main vine, not the loose one. Kei hopu tōu ringa kei te aka tāepa, engari

 learning!"
 Like all thinks, there is a time to tell, but it 'ain't

-IN 2016 I ran a study group of several senior Statistics teachers
+During 2016 I ran a study group of several senior Statistics

-and coached them to make inquiries into the Teaching and Learning
+teachers and coached them to make inquiries into the Teaching and

-of Statistics.
-We were learning how to "Inquire" amongst other
+Learning of Statistics.
+We were learning how to "Inquire" among

 actually could explain "How big should a sample be?" and provide a